JoBeGaming/Coral/README.md

 * `noerror`: Errors wont get shown to the User, unless they are fatal.

 Multiple flags can be used together, by doing `~[flag], ~[flag]`.

+*This project should in no case be affiliated with any trademarked usage of the word 'Coral'.*